-Travelling Thailand Solo Advice: Don’t be too polite.
+Travelling to Thailand alone Tips: Don’t be too polite.
 If you feel like a guy is being over-friendly, close down the conversation, avoid looking at him and get out of the taxi at the nearest busiest place.
 7/11 convenient stores can be good as there are many of them and they are open 24 hours a day.

 Is Thailand safe for tourists: Transport – Night Buses

 Super cheap and super cold, night buses are a very useful way of backpacking around Thailand.
 I frequently take them alone and have rarely encountered any problems.
 I keep my valuables nearby and try and get a seat downstairs.
 Large backpacks will often be stowed under the bus so keep all your valuables with you.
 I often loop an arm or a leg through my small backpack so that I might wake up if someone tried to steal it.
 Night buses can arrive in the early hours of the morning to random destinations so make sure you get off at your stop (the conductor can tell you) and know where you’re going if you are off the beaten track a little bit.
 You can book buses here for discounts.
 These buses are the tourist ones which depart from Khao San Road.

 Solo Travel to Thailand: Transport – Boats and Ferries

 Generally speaking, Thailand has a good reputation for sea safety and I have rarely felt scared.
 That said, some ferries depart early in the morning which has left me with needing to be at a pier at 4am when it’s still dark.
 In these situations I try to make sure I’m staying near the pier so I can get there easily.
 You can also book ferries in Thailand with 12go Asia.